An unfortunate paradox that we all face is this: humanity reveres non-conformists from the past, but persecutes them in the present.

 Michael Jordan certainly didn’t become the greatest basketball player on the planet by conforming to tradition, and playing like everyone else did; he developed his own style, proving his superior techniques on the court.
 And it wasn’t long before everyone wanted to be “like Mike.”
 And as far as failure goes, many people know that he holds the NBA record for the most last-second shots made to win the game—but how many people know that he also holds the record for the most last-second shots missed, to lose the game?

 It is said that the legendary Eddie Van Halen constantly got rebuked by his guitar instructor for using “improper technique”.
 His response: “Yeah—but how does it sound?”
 He went on to become one of the greatest and most influential rock guitarists of the 20th century, with Rolling Stone magazine ranking him number eight in the list of the 100 Greatest Guitarists, and he was also voted number one in a Guitar World magazine reader’s poll of “The 100 Greatest Guitarists of All Time”.
-Is there anyone playing guitar today, who doesn’t try to learn to play like Eddie Van Halen?

 Then, of course, there’s the age-old example of Thomas Edison, who failed 1,000 times before successfully creating the incandescent light bulb.